Journey's End

 Brewton, AL

-The dense, ancient forests surrounding the town gave life to industry and entrepreneurial spirit and birthed the first generation of timber barons.
-Men like John McCowin, the Drexels, and D.W.
-McMillian saw more than just trees; they saw a future carved from the wood they harvested.
+The dense, ancient forests surrounding the town spawned lumber town and birthed the first generation of timber barons.
+Men like John McCowin, the Drexells and D.W.
+McMillan saw more than just trees; they saw a future carved from the wood they harvested.

 Continue reading